- Glossary

 Make sure to share the same fundamental message across all your channels, and use each channel to support the others.
 This approach will underscore the importance of your undertaking.
 It will also reinforce the idea by making sure it gets in front of everyone more than once.

 Make the announcement engaging and motivating.
-You could include some related FAQs, invite employees to share ideas, and add more context for your goals and the KPIs you’ll track as you work toward them.
+You could include some related FAQs, invite employees to share ideas, and add more context for your goals and the KPI you’ll track as you work toward them.
 Make it clear that you value your team’s input and that everyone will benefit if they help you reach your target KPI.

 Set achievable targets

-Be realistic when you set goals that target specific KPIs.
+Be realistic when you set goals that target specific KPI.
 A plan that seems simple on paper may not include enough nuance to address limitations that will get in the way of achieving your goals.

-As you run your target KPIs by people on your team, they can help you assess whether it’s attainable and offer invaluable insight into what it will take to reach your goals.
+As you run your target KPI by people on your team, they can help you assess whether it’s attainable and offer invaluable insight into what it will take to reach your goals.
 Aiming high is a good thing, but you don’t want to set your team up to fail.

 On the other end of the spectrum, you don’t want to set a target that’s too low.
 If your staff can hit a target in a few weeks that you estimated would take 3 months, you might want to reevaluate your timeline.